scalar-labs/scalardb-analytics-postgresql/schema-importer/docs/README.md

 # Schema Importer

-Schema Importer is a CLI tool for automatically configuring PostgreSQL to enable users have identical database objects, such as namespaces and tables, to ScalarDB in PostgreSQL.
+Schema Importer is a CLI tool for automatically configuring PostgreSQL.
+By using this tool, your PostgreSQL database can have identical database objects, such as namespaces and tables, as your ScalarDB instance.

-Schema Importer reads the ScalarDB configuration file, retrieves the schemas of the tables defined in ScalarDB, and creates the corresponding FDW external tables and views in that order.
-Please refer to the [online documentation](https://scalardb.scalar-labs.com/docs/latest/scalardb-analytics-postgresql/getting-started/) for more information.
+Schema Importer reads the ScalarDB configuration file, retrieves the schemas of the tables defined in ScalarDB, and creates the corresponding foreign data wrapper external tables and views in that order.
+For more information, please refer to the [online documentation](https://scalardb.scalar-labs.com/docs/latest/scalardb-analytics-postgresql/getting-started/).

-## Building Schema Importer
+## Build Schema Importer

-Schema Importer is built using [Gradle](https://scalardb.scalar-labs.com/docs/latest/scalardb-analytics-postgresql/getting-started/).
-To build Schema Importer, run:
+You can build Schema Importer by using [Gradle](https://scalardb.scalar-labs.com/docs/latest/scalardb-analytics-postgresql/getting-started/).
+To build Schema Importer, run the following command:

 ```console
 ./gradlew build
 ```

-You may want to build a fat jar file so that you can launch Schema Importer with `java -jar`.
-To build the fat jar, run:
+You may want to build a fat JAR file so that you can launch Schema Importer by using `java -jar`.
+To build the fat JAR, run the following command:

    ```console
    ./gradlew shadowJar
    ```

-After you build the fat jar, you can find the fat jar file under `app/build/libs/`.
+After you build the fat JAR, you can find the fat JAR file in the `app/build/libs/` directory.

 ## Run Schema Importer

-To run Schema Importer using the fat jar file, run:
+To run Schema Importer by using the fat JAR file, run the following command:

 ```console
 java -jar <PATH_TO_FAT_JAR_FILE>